LAndrosch/cloudcomputing-WS20/README.md

 # cloudcomputing-WS20

-A description of the project idea can be found in [Proposal.md](proposal.md).
+A description of the project idea can be found in the [Proposal.md](https://github.com/LAndrosch/cloudcomputing-WS20/blob/main/Proposal.md).